inaka/apns4erl/README.md

  [{<<"reason">>,<<"ExpiredProviderToken">>}]}
 ```

+## Reconnection

+If network goes down or something unexpected happens the `gun` connection with APNs will go down.
+In that case `apns4erl` will send an message `{reconnecting, ServerPid}` to the client process, that means `apns4erl` lost the connection and it is trying to reconnect.
+Once the connection has been recover a `{connection_up, ServerPid}` message will be send.

+We implemented an *Exponential Backoff* strategy.
+We can set the *ceiling* time adding the `backoff_ceiling` variable on the `config` file.
+By default it is set to 10 (seconds).

 ## Close connections

 Apple recommends us to keep our connections open and avoid opening and closing very often.
 You can check the [Best Practices for Managing Connections](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html) section.